pyronaur/zod-mind/README.md

 # 🧠 Zod Mind

-TypeScript-first schema validated AI chat interface library.
+TypeScript-first schema validated AI chat interface library with OpenAI interface and exponential-backoff built-in.

 This package provides a set of tools for interacting with the OpenAI API using type-safe schemas validated by [Zod](https://zod.dev).